tatevmane/UnceRtainty/README.md

 This project is licensed under the MIT License.

 Acknowledgements
-Developed by Ethan Assefa, Thomas Burrell, and Tatev Gomtsyan.
+Developed by Tatev Gomtsyan, Ethan Assefa, and Thomas Burrell.